wistia/wistia-open-docs/_posts/integrations.md

 ## Services Wistia Plays Well With

 We love seeing Wistia videos out there in the wild.
-This is an in-complete list of services that make Wistia embed codes feel right at home.
+This is an incomplete list of services that make Wistia embed codes feel right at home.

 * Basecamp
 * Blogger